 As well as calculating ones own beliefs, goals, intentions, and computations of the expected utilities of various actions and outcomes, the agents also engage in (limited) reasoning about the mental states of others.
 They track the beliefs of others (which might be positive, negative, or unknown), intentions to act, and utilities of others.
 These contribute to the estimation of the likelihood of other agents to act in particular ways, and thus the estimated utility of a course of action.
+Trust of each other agent is also computed as described in Section 1.

 There are also models of the interactional structure between the agents.
-Part of this is the dialogue model, discussed above.
-This will track the current topic of conversation, based on the most recent utterances in the conversation and what they refer to.
-References include directly talking about the topic itself or any of its constituent actions and states.
-Control is also calculated with respect to dialogue interaction, with a heuristic that an agent has control over (avoiding) a topic if it has not been referred to more times by other agents than a threshold amount.
-Commitments are also calculated with respect to the dialogue.
-If an agent makes a (grounded) assertion or promise, this leads to a social commitment.
+Part of this is the dialogue model, discussed in section 2.
+The dialogue model tracks the topic, as discussed above.
+Control is calculated using a heuristic that an agent has control over (avoiding) a topic if it has not been referred to more times by other agents than a threshold amount.
+Commitments are also calculated on the basis of dialogue utterances: if an agent makes a (grounded) assertion or promise, this leads to a social commitment.